ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

             var selectList = new List<SelectListItem>();

             // For each string in the 'elements' variable, create a new SelectListItem object
-            // that has both it's Value and Text properties set to a particular state.
+            // that has both its Value and Text properties set to a particular value.
             // This will result in MVC rendering each item as:
             //     <option value="State Name">State Name</option>
             foreach (var element in elements)